New here? Start with the complete side hustle guide →

 How Much of Your Own Content vs Third-Party Content Should You Pin?

 Your own pins drive traffic to your blog.
 That’s the goal.
-Third-party content fills gaps, shows Pinterest that your account is active and engaged with the community, and can help signal your niche focus — but it doesn’t directly build your blog traffic.
+Third-party content fills gaps, shows Pinterest your account is active and engaged with the community, and can help signal your niche — but it doesn’t directly build your blog traffic.

 Final Thoughts